herrowna/digital-garden-jekyll-template/_notes/curiousity trails.md

 Another attendee shared that they experienced an inhibition of curiuosity while they were under medication.

 Yet a number of attendees have mentioned that learning to dance or playing a musical instrument introduced a magical feeling in their body.
-When you get the hang of a new skill, you start to rely on your muscle memory and that frees up your brain to enjoy moment.
+When you get the hang of a new skill, you start to rely on your muscle memory more, and that frees up your brain to enjoy moment.
 You get to let loose.

+## Changing variables in the mundane

+An attendee offered an easy trick for cultivating more curiousity in the mundane:

+> I've taken a different approach to running: I don't aim to run, I aim to walk.
+But then I feel excited about doing something extra, only then do I run.
+I respond to my body's desire for more movement.

 ## The mindset for approaching curiousity